fluxcd/flux2/rfcs/XXXX-artifact-revision-format/README.md

 For the changes related to `Checksum` and `Digest`, the alternative is to keep the current field name as is, and only change the field value format.
-However, given the naming of the field is more correct with the introduction of the algorithm alias, and now is the time to make last (breaking) changes to the API.
+However, given the naming of the field is more accurate with the introduction of the algorithm alias, and now is the time to make last (breaking) changes to the API.
 This does not strike as a better alternative.